no0dles/hammerkit/docs/installation.md

 ```
 {% endcode %}

-## Github Action
+## GitHub Action

-For github action there is the `no0dles/hammerkit-github-action` action to install hammerkit.
+For GitHub action there is the `no0dles/hammerkit-github-action` action to install hammerkit.
 The action requires the `setup-node` to run correctly.

 ```yaml